Originally published on May 29, 2019, updated May 30, 2025

 - Get tips to grow your business.

-Similar to Cyber Monday and other major online shopping events, many Amazon sellers report an increase in sales in the days surrounding Prime Day.
+Like Cyber Monday and other major online shopping events, many Amazon sellers report an increase in sales in the days surrounding Prime Day.
 As a seller, you should be prepared for even higher demand during the event.

+You may need to purchase additional FBA capacity or be prepared to fulfill orders from your warehouse or a 3PL if you're running Prime Day promotions or anticipating increased sales for a trending product.
 If you fulfill orders through Seller Fulfilled Prime, be sure to build in plenty of bandwidth for you and your team to get orders out on time.

 Brands will need to make sure they are getting as much visibility as possible and converting that traffic at a high rate to have the best performance during Prime Day and Prime Day week.